5 Expert Tips for Protecting Your Intellectual Property

 - Seek an experienced attorney who will be proactive when it comes to protecting assets and creating value through IP rights.
 Look for someone with experience with domestic and international clients.
 Ask how many registrations that attorney has secured and how many she or he has defended.

 Evolving technology creates novel issues.
-As the owner of IP rights, the onus is on you to protect your rights and make the company’s IP a differentiator to drive value and profitable exits.
+As the owner of intellectual property rights, the onus is on you to protect your rights and make the company’s IP a differentiator to drive value and profitable exits.